VuiMuich/leftwm_wiki/Config.md

 All other commands are keybindings. you can think of key bindings as a way of telling LeftWM to do something when a key combination is pressed.
 There are several types of key bindings.
 In order for the keybind event to fire, the keys listed in the modifier section should be held down, and the key in the key section should then be pressed.
 [Here is a list of all keys LeftWM can use as a modifier or a key](https://github.com/leftwm/leftwm/blob/main/leftwm-core/src/utils/xkeysym_lookup.rs#L46).

-**Note: As it is a comon pitfall for users of AZERTY keyboards you can find the relevant keysyms fo tag related keybinds [here](https://github.com/leftwm/leftwm/wiki/Troubleshooting#azerty-mapping).**
+**Note: As it is a comon pitfall for users of AZERTY keyboards you can find the relevant keysyms for tag related keybinds [here](https://github.com/leftwm/leftwm/wiki/Troubleshooting#azerty-mapping).**

+**Note: As of version 0.3.0, the modifier field does not need to be specified and can be a single value or an array**

 Example: